-We are able to share clinical information about your health and care requirements held on your SystmOne electronic patient record with other health organisations including other GP practices, child health services, community health services, hospitals, out of hours, continuing healthcare team at the CCG and other similar organisations.
+We are able to share clinical information about your health and care requirements held on your SystmOne electronic patient record with other health organisations including other GP practices, child health services, community health services, hospitals, out of hours, continuing healthcare team at NHS Dorset and other similar organisations.
 This means that the healthcare professional looking after you has the most relevant information to enable them to provide you with the most appropriate care.
-We automatically set up the sharing facility in our electronic patient record system to allow your information to be shared out to other health organisations.
+We automatically set up the sharing facility in our electronic patient record system to allow your information to be shared out to other health organisations for the purpose of direct patient care.